Advantec-KS-2023/app1/README.md

-It is a basic app created using a pretrained model from huggingface and Streamlit with python as programming langauge.
+It is a basic script created using a pretrained model from huggingface and Streamlit with python as programming langauge for demonstration purpose.